Grails-Plugin-Consortium/grails-cxf-client/README.md

 <tr><td>allowChunking</td><td>If true will set the HTTPClientPolicy allowChunking for the clients proxy to true. (default: false)</td><td>No</td></tr>
 <tr><td>httpClientPolicy</td><td>Instead of using the seperate timeout, chunking, etc values you can create your own HTTPClientPolicy bean in resources.groovy and pass the name of the bean here. <B>This will override the connectionTimeout, receiveTimeout and allowChunking values.</b> (default: null)</td><td>No</td></tr>
 <tr><td>proxyFactoryBindingId</td><td>The URI, or ID, of the message binding for the endpoint to use.
 For SOAP the binding URI(ID) is specified by the JAX-WS specification.
 For other message bindings the URI is the namespace of the WSDL extensions used to specify the binding.
 If you would like to change the binding (to use soap12 for example) set this value to "http://schemas.xmlsoap.org/wsdl/soap12/". (default: "")</td><td>No</td></tr>
+<tr><td>secureSocketProtocol</td><td>The Secure socket protocol to use for secure services.
+This will be set on the cxf http object that is created for communication to the service.
+If you don't specify, I believe that cxf will default to "TLSv1" when invoking https services endpoints.
+You can change to "SSLv3" or other if needed. (default: "")</td><td>No</td></tr>
 <tr><td>wsdl</td><td>Location of the wsdl either locally or a url (must be available at runtime).
 Will be passed into JaxWsProxyFactoryBean.
 WSDL will be loaded to handle things that cannot be captured in Java classes via wsdl2java (like MIME attachments).
 Requires defining _wsdlServiceName_. (default: null)</td><td>No</td></tr>
 <tr><td>wsdlServiceName</td><td>The QName of the service you will be accessing.
 Will be passed into JaxWsProxyFactoryBean.
 Only needed when using WSDL at run-time to handle things that cannot be captured in Java classes via wsdl2java. (example: '{http://my.xml.namespace/}TheNameOfMyWSDLServicePorts') (default: null)</td><td>No</td></tr>
 <tr><td>wsdlEndpointName</td><td>The QName of the endpoint/port in the WSDL you will be accessing.
 Will be passed into JaxWsProxyFactoryBean.
 May be needed when using WSDL at run-time to handle things that cannot be captured in Java classes via wsdl2java. (example: '{http://my.xml.namespace/}TheNameOfMyWSDLServicePort') (default: null)</td><td>No</td></tr>